-A successful school IPM program requires that all pest management activities are conducted according to IPM principals.
-A policy statement can guide you, but you must have a plan, which is a detailed proposal for achieving specific objectives.
+A successful school IPM program requires that all pest management activities are conducted according to IPM principles.
+A policy statement can guide you, but you must have a plan, which is a detailed proposal for achieving specific goals.

 The following examples provide model IPM action plans for your school to adopt or modify to fit your needs.

 These action plans are designed to help you understand the biology of different pests and will help you set action thresholds for each pest.
 Identification is the key to good management, so we have included information that will help you identify the pest.
 Choose the action plans you need to incorporate into your IPM plan based on previous pest pressure in your school.
 You also can use these examples to quickly adopt a plan when new pests are identified at your school.